nsysean/astro-blog/src/content/pages/contact.md

   description: Get in touch through email or social media!
 Let me know how I can help.
 ---

 Thank you for reaching out!
-Whether you have a question, a suggestion, or just want to share your thoughts, I'm all ears.
 Feel free to get in touch through any of the methods below:

+_Email:_
+Reach me at [ensy.zip@gmail.com](mailto:ensy.zip@gmail.com), and I'll do my best to respond as soon as possible.

 _Discord:_
 I regularly use [Discord](https://discord.com)!
 Find me at `@ensy.zip` or [visit this link to my profile](https://discord.com/users/603448257653374976).